Geo data – support for researchers

 How to provide information: The GDPR does not prescribe the form or shape in which information must be provided in order to fulfil the requirement of informed consent.
 Valid information may be presented in various ways, such as written or oral statements, or audio or video messages – as deemed appropriate given the context of the processing and data subject.

 The provided information should enable data subjects to easily identify who is processing their data (the controller) and to understand what they are agreeing to.
 Therefore, the information must use clear and plain language in all cases.
-The information should be easily understandable for the average idnvidual and not only for researchers or other specialists.
+The information should be easily understandable for the average individual and not only for researchers or other specialists.

 What information needs to be provided?

-You should consult step 5 of the Privacy Scan guidance, where it is explained in more detail what and how to provide information to data subjects.
+Consult step 5 of the Privacy Scan guidance, where it is explained in more detail what and how to provide information to data subjects.

 Assessing if Consent is Unambiguous and an Affirmative Action